qLibc

 newmemwhether or not to allocate memory for the data.

-numobjsthe nuber of objects returned will be stored. (can be NULL)
+numobjsthe number of returned objects will be stored here. (can be NULL)

 Returns